recepayddogdu/Freespace_Segmentation-Ford_Otosan_Intern/README.md

 <img  src="images/json_file.png"  width="">
 </p>

-A mask was created with the data in the JSON file to identify the pixels with freespace in the image.
+A mask was created with the data in the JSON file to identify the pixels of the freespace in the image.

 The `fillPoly` function from the cv2 library was used to draw the masks.